didiforgithub/fa-blog/src/content/blog/Academic Cycle.md

 ### 3.3.1 Start First, Don't Hesitate

 A prominent limitation of humanity is hesitation.
 Numerous challenges are intrinsically ambiguous, making predicting future outcomes complex when faced with these issues.

 Individuals with commendable credentials frequently exhibit reluctance to embark on new endeavors, as innovation inherently involves elements of probability.
 This reluctance ultimately diminishes the potential for innovation itself, necessitating proactive engagement before assessment; one cannot ascertain what lies beyond a closed door without first opening it.

-Fleming's discovery of penicillin was not a result of intentional experimentation; instead, it occurred as he engaged in systematic inquiries and maintained a vigilant awareness of unexpected outcomes.
-Within academic circles, the principle of taking action before achieving perfection is considered fundamental.
-Individuals who await "inspiration" or the " perfect moment" often accomplish little to nothing.
-As Einstein noted, "I have no special talent.
+Fleming's discovery of penicillin did not result from intentional experimentation; rather, it emerged during his systematic inquiries while he maintained a vigilant awareness of unexpected outcomes.
+Within the realm of academia, the principle of undertaking action prior to achieving perfection is regarded as fundamental.
+Individuals who await "inspiration" or the "ideal moment" frequently accomplish little to nothing.
+As Einstein remarked, "I have no special talent.
 I am only passionately curious."
-This insatiable curiosity compelled him to continuously experiment rather than postpone his efforts for inspiration.
+This relentless curiosity drove him to engage in continuous experimentation rather than defer his efforts in search of inspiration.

 ### 3.3.2 Record Everything